boostorg/hof/doc/src/building.md

 Building
 ========

-The Fit library uses cmake to build.
+Boost.HigherOrderFunctions library uses cmake to build.
 To configure with cmake create a build directory, and run cmake:

     mkdir build
     cd build